-Whenever the application agent's administrative element is directed by the bundle protocol agent to generate an administrative record with reference to some bundle, the following procedure must be followed:
+Whenever the application agent's administrative element is directed by the bundle protocol agent to generate an administrative record, the following procedure must be followed:

 Step 1: The administrative record must be constructed.
 If the administrative record references a bundle and the referenced bundle is a fragment, the administrative record MUST contain the fragment offset and fragment length.